A Primer on Gate Hardware for Double Gates

 What exactly do you need?

 With double gates – wood or metal – there are additional considerations to keep in mind with regard to gate hardware.
 We’ve written a discussion of each part to help you make the right decision for your project.
-You can read any or all parts of the information, and then click on “Shop the Store” to look at the selections of Double Gate Hardware.
+You can read any or all parts of the information, and then click on images and links to see the items in the shop.

 Anatomy of a Double Gate